JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 If you install it from AUR repository RUN `sudo pacman -R Predator-Sense-systemd-git`

 ## Contributors
+I lost access to my Acer device.
+The main reason this project isn’t dead (yet) is because of all the amazing people contributing to it, especially:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->